 Can I get a Positive Pregnancy Test Result at 3 DPO?

-3 DPO is far too early to get a positive test result; the earliest you can usually get a BFP is 14 DPO.
+3 DPO is far too early to get a positive test result; the earliest recommended DPO for a positive pregnancy test is 14 DPO.
 Most women receive a positive test result at 14DPO.
 There are tests that show positive results within the “5 days before your missed period”

 The best time to take a pregnancy test is at 14 DPO (or the first day you expect your period).